Australian Liberty Alliance: Federal parliament

+State parliaments

 Deregistration

 In 2019, the Victorian Electoral Commission (VEC) reviewed all registered political parties, following the review the Australian Liberty Alliance voluntarily de-registered in Victoria.
 The Australian Liberty Alliance cannot re-register as a political party until after the 2022 State election.

 In 2020, the Australian Electoral Commission removed the Yellow Vest Australia from the registered political party list.